 - Implantable Cardioverter-Defibrillator (ICD); or - Cardiac Resynchronization Therapy with Defibrillator (CRT-D).

-For the above definition the following are not covered: - Insertion of a pacemaker - Insertion of a defibrillator without cardiac arrest - Cardiac arrest secondary to illegal drug abuse.
+- Insertion of a pacemaker - Insertion of a defibrillator without cardiac arrest - Cardiac arrest secondary to illegal drug abuse.

 Cardiac arrest happens when the heart suddenly stops beating, sometimes because of an abnormal heart rhythm (arrhythmia) or coronary heart disease.
 This can stop the heart from pumping blood which prevents oxygen being delivered to the body.
 Lack of oxygen to the brain causes loss of consciousness which in turn means that you stop breathing.
 A brain injury or death can occur if the arrest goes untreated.